220.127.116.11 Primary claimant for PLP in exceptional circumstances - any other person

 - be the primary carer of the child (other than where they are temporarily unable to be the primary carer (1.1.T.50) or where they have lost care for the child (1.1.L.30)), and

-- not have worked since becoming the primary carer (not applicable in cases of child death, if they have lost care of the child without their consent, or if they are a defence force member or law enforcement officer and they have been compulsorily recalled to duty).
+- for a PPL period, not have worked since becoming the primary carer, or for a flexible PPL day, not be working on the day (not applicable in cases of child death, if they have lost care of the child without their consent; if they are a defence force member or law enforcement officer and they have been compulsorily recalled to duty; if they had to comply with a summons or other compulsory process to appear; or if they are a health professional, emergency services worker or other essential worker (1.1.E.95) and they returned to work in response to a state, territory or national emergency).

 Exceptional circumstances criteria